Rules of the Game

 - A team reduced to 3 players by player ejections will automatically forfeit.

-- Teams must have at least TWO members of the under-represented sex on the floor at all times.
+- Teams must have at least TWO members of any under-represented gender(s) on the floor at all times.

-- In the event that the game begins with 4 players, there must be 2 members of each sex on the floor.
+- In the event that the game begins with 4 players, there must be 1 member of an under-represented gender on the floor.

-- Men playing in the co-ed league are NOT allowed to shoot in the lane.
+- Male-identifying players playing in the co-ed league are NOT allowed to shoot in the lane.

 - You are allowed to jump from outside the lane and land in the paint.